 Muay Thai, as a full-contact sport, focuses a lot on body conditioning, in order to achieve the high levels of fitness needed for competitions.
 Fighters are also normally stripped of too much bulk and are not muscle pumped, Arnie style.
 Therefore training regimens include things like running, jumping, skipping and abdominal exercises.

 Our 20-minute run was just a small taster of that.
-It wasn’t a casual, get-the-blood-pumping-while-lapping-up-the-view jog, but a proper run, leaving me lingering far behind my friend and the trainer – a small but fierce Italian champion fighter who, quite frankly, didn’t give a shit.
+It wasn’t a casual, get-the-blood-pumping-while-lapping-up-the-view jog, but a proper run, leaving me lingering far behind my friend and the trainer – a small but fierce Italian champion fighter.
 Although disappointed on arrival that I wasn’t going to be trained by a Thai, this guy knows his stuff.

 This wasn’t going to be an afternoon full of high-jinx and giggles; it was serious and I had to focus.
 What had I gotten myself into?